davidlizhonghuang/ReactinAspNet/README.md

 <h3>Summary</h3>

 As I know, I do not believe React is a difficult thing we need to learn.
 It is easy if we know javascript and node js.
 React can push html elements to a browser as a page via javascript.
 React component is an object that has its own property and events we can develop to interact this component with outside world.
-React js is only the one of front end technology we can quickly learn and use in business development as Angular js now is embedded into typescript in .net.
-React has advantages in mobile native apllication development as jquery for desktop devleopment.
+React js is only the one of front end technologies we can quickly learn and use in business development as Angular js which now is embedded into typescript in .net.
+React has its own advantages in mobile native application development as jquery for desktop devleopment.